geopm/theta-tutorial/QUICKSTART.md

 '-j'/'--cpus-per-cu' option and it should not be used.
 This option will either conflict with the explicit per process CPU masks that GEOPM creates, or it will not effect the affinitization.
-With the asymmetry of the KNL NUMA configuration the '-S'/'--pes-per-numa-node' is not appropriate on the Theta system, but this option is also not interpreted by the geopmaprun wrapper.
+With the asymmetry of the KNL NUMA configuration, the '-S'/'--pes-per-numa-node' option is not appropriate on the Theta system, but this option is also not interpreted by the geopmaprun wrapper.

 ### Failure of msr-safe